Inist-CNRS/ezs/packages/basics/README.md

 -   **See: <https://github.com/Inist-CNRS/node-csv-string>**

-from {String} Parse CSV  to generate object
+from `String` Parse CSV  to generate object

 **Parameters**